hpcoloma/project-portfolio-2/README.md

 ### [Link to live project](https://hpcoloma.github.io/project-portfolio-2/)
 ### Objectives
+Ensure that users can quickly understand the purpose and functionality of the salary calculator.
+Provide users with instruction on how to effectively use the salary calculator, making the process intuitive and user-friendly.
 ## **Planning Stage**<a name="planning"></a>
 ### User Goals
 - Calculate take home pay - Users should be able to effortlessly input their salary details and receive accurate calculations for gross and net income.